Why Accessibility Matters for Publishers | Magic EdTech

 The European Accessibility Act (EAA)

-The Title II of the American Disabilities Act (ADA)
+Title II of the Americans with Disabilities Act (ADA)

-Are the Publishers Ready for the Amendments?
+Are Digital Publishers Ready for the Amendments?

 A group of six multicultural college students collaborating around a laptop in a classroom environment, smiling and working together.